abieler/Spice.jl/README.md

 Wrapper around the NAIF cspice API, which is an observation geometry information system used in the planetary sciences and astro community.
-NO warranty, Spice.jl is not an official product of JPL.
+NO warranty, Spice.jl is not an official product of JPL. http://naif.jpl.nasa.gov/naif/

-http://naif.jpl.nasa.gov/naif/
+Spice.jl only supports 64 bit OSX or Linux.

 ##Installation